-LABEL DESCRIPTION Upstream traffic priority Assigned by None: Disables auto priority mapping and has the Zyxel Device put packets into the queues according to your classification rules.
+LABEL DESCRIPTION Upstream traffic priority Assigned by Select how the Zyxel Device assigns priorities to various upstream traffic flows.
+None: Disables auto priority mapping and has the Zyxel Device put packets into the queues according to your classification rules.
 Traffic which does not match any of the classification rules is mapped into the default queue with the lowest priority.
 Ethernet Priority: Automatically assign priority based on the IEEE 802.1p priority level.
 IP Precedence: Automatically assign priority based on the first three bits of the TOS field in the IP header.
 Packet Length: Automatically assign priority based on the packet size.
 Smaller packets get higher priority since control, signaling, VoIP, Internet gaming, or other real-time packets are usually small while larger packets are usually best effort data packets like file transfers.
 Cancel Click Cancel to restore the default or previously saved settings.
 Apply Click Apply to save your changes.